Columbus Falling Merchandise Lawyers

 Many of us have shopped at a store with merchandise stacked up in large, towering shelving that often stand dozens of feet above the floor.
 While stacking merchandise this way is often convenient and cost-effective for these stores, (it eliminates the need for additional square-footage for storage) it poses a serious risk to the unsuspecting patrons shopping below.
 If boxes and other merchandise are not situated properly—tied down to the shelving and shrink wrapped together) on the towering shelving, the store’s patrons are at risk.

 Unlike many other personal injury claims, there is not a system mandated by the government to collect information on consumer accidents, which means that the exact number of falling merchandise injuries is unknown.
 However, there have been hundreds of articles, news stories, and extensive litigation on this topic, lending some reasonable estimates on the prevalence of these types of injuries.
-The attorneys at Rinehardt Law Firm are familiar with the merchandising practices at many large stores, and have experience litigating these types of claims.
+The attorneys at Rinehardt Injury Attorneys are familiar with the merchandising practices at many large stores, and have experience litigating these types of claims.
 Contact us at (419) 529-2020 or online for a free consultation.

 Dangers of Falling Merchandise